divi tips 141

 Colour saturation at 200%

 At the blog article template from Divi theme, I tried to increase color saturation to 200% using the Filter options of the module displaying the highlighted image.
-The result is convinced: I keep the essentials of the original colors while making them brighter.
+The result convinced me: I keep most of the original colours while making them brighter.
 This is how the color palette of the blog has evolved:

 color palette tips divi

-I have a little cheated with blue, orange and beige, which do not result from the saturation of old colors...
+I cheated a little with blue, orange and beige, which do not result from saturation of old colors...

 👉 Rebuilding main page layouts

-Fortunately, Divi Tips is not equipped with many pages, only a small handful.
-So it was easy to activate the Visual Builder on the home page and the few landing pages to update the design, change colors, review texts and provisions...
+Fortunately, Divi Tips does not have many pages, only a small handful.
+So it was easy to activate the Visual Builder on the homepage and the few landing pages to update the design, change colors, review texts and provisions...

 👉 Reconstruction du design des modèles du thème

-For the model of the items, I kept the same mind, but I got back the design and the colors.
-But to my greatest despair, I had to suppress extension WP Applaud which generated errors and which has not been maintained for some time.
-I hope a good Samaritan will update it.
+For the model of the articles, I kept the same mind, but I got the design and the colors back.
+But to my greatest despair, I had to remove WP Applaud extension which generated errors and has not been maintained for some time.
+I hope a good Samaritan updates it.

-Concerning the template of the 404 error page, I finally found what caused the broken layout problem.
+Concerning the template on error page 404, I finally found what caused the broken layout problem.
 It might be helpful one day: it was enough to disable Divi's performance options to find an error-free layout.

 👉 Replacement of Divi Blog Modules

-Basic, the Divi Builder offers a blog module to display the query loop (the results of the blog), but this one is not very sexy, or let's say that it doesn't offer many options to customize it.
+Basic, the Divi Builder offers a blog module to display the query loop (the blog results), but this one is not very sexy, or let's say it does not offer many options to customize it 👇

 Basic blog module